3ddesign/docker_test/frontend/README.md

    instructions for using other methods. _Be sure to always use an incognito window to avoid complications with your browser cache._

-1. By default, the generated service worker file will not intercept or cache any cross-origin traffic, like HTTP [API requests](#integrating-with-an-api-backend), images, or embeds loaded from a different domain.
+1. By default.conf, the generated service worker file will not intercept or cache any cross-origin traffic, like HTTP [API requests](#integrating-with-an-api-backend), images, or embeds loaded from a different domain.

 ### Progressive Web App Metadata

-The default configuration includes a web app manifest located at [`public/manifest.json`](public/manifest.json), that you can customize with details specific to your web application.
+The default.conf configuration includes a web app manifest located at [`public/manifest.json`](public/manifest.json), that you can customize with details specific to your web application.